TobiasF2211/ItemBattle/README.md

 ### Some extra features are:

-- skips if an item is too hard to get (elytra for example, you get the item if you skip)
+- Skips if an item is too hard to get (elytra for example, you get the item if you skip)
-- a backpack for your team
+- **/bp** - Open a backpack for your team, every player of the team can open this backpack.
-- /msg "Player" "Message"
+- **/msg** "Player" "Message" - Send a message to a player.
-- /msgteam
+- **/msgteam** "Message" - Send a message to your entire team.

 ### Admins:

-Create teams using **/ib teamconfig**
+- Create teams using **/ib teamconfig**

-Start the game using **/ib start**
+- Start the game using **/ib start**
+- Pause the timer using **/ib pausetimer**
+- Abort the game using **/ib abort**, after aborting you have to reconfigure the teams too.

 ### Compile it yourself using `./gradlew build`